 Ancient Igoudar, Southern Morocco

-The Tizgui ‘agadir’ (singular form of granary in Tamazert Amazigh dialect) is a fortified Berber collective granary which is estimated to be 800 years old, a time when many southern Amazigh tribes were still nomadic.
+The Ighrem ‘agadir’ (singular form of granary in Tamazert Amazigh dialect) is a fortified Berber collective granary.

-Tizgui is located in the Taliouine Province, a region famed for it’s ability to cultivate high quality saffron.
 The crops which are agriculturally viable amid the dramatic climate conditions of the Anti Atlas, such as saffron, almonds, and argan are high in value, with saffron only offering a short annual harvesting window and the stigmas needing optimum storage conditions to preserve life span.

 - Chris Griffiths

 - Image Size